IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

 TODO elaborate on properties a bit more

 [^vrf-tpraos-vs-praos]: TPraos used the leader VRF, while Praos uses the VRF prior to range extension, see [ouroboros-network#4051](https://github.com/IntersectMBO/ouroboros-network/issues/4051), but this shouldn't matter for this discussion.

+[^lexicographic-ish]: Usually, one only considers the lexicographic order constructed out of orders that are at least partial.
+However, the order "compare opcert numbers when the issuers are identical, otherwise, consider equal" on pairs of issuer identities and opcert numbers is not a partial order as it is non-transitive.
+Still, the same general principle applies.

 [ledger-readme]: https://github.com/IntersectMBO/cardano-ledger/blob/master/README.md